CreativeDadd/alx-pre_course/0x01-git/README.md

-git is my favourite version control
+git is my favourite version control.
+The README changes